Narendra-7216/Sample/README.md

-Hello this Readme file Its just simply a waste file created by Narendra.
+Hello this Readme file Its just simply a waste file created by Narendra.(He's too a waste coder).